k0yo/flint/README.md

 # Flint

 **Flint** is a clean, beginner-friendly programming language inspired by Python.
 It simplifies syntax by removing unnecessary brackets and refining grammar, making code easier to read and write.
-Check out the docs [here](docs.md).
+[Read the docs.](docs.md)

 ---